 Kittitas County Fire Protection District 6

-Kittitas County Fire Protection District 6 has a paid Fire Chief and otherwise all-volunteer fire district.
+Kittitas County Fire Protection District 6 has a paid Fire Chief, a paid Assistant Fire Chief of Operations, and a part time paid Captain of Community Health – otherwise, an all-volunteer fire district.
 We serve a growing population of residences and businesses in a predominantly wildland urban interface.
 We provide both fire and EMS services to our district.
 Our district includes the town of Ronald, and the surrounding area of Lake Cle Elum, including the Lake Cle Elum Dam.
 Within the KCFPD6 boundaries are many vacation rental cabins, which increases our population exponentially during the summer and winter months.
 In addition, our district has several USFS campgrounds, which brings a substantial influx of visitors each year.
 This community is a popular destination for day and week-end visitors year-round, for camping, hiking, boating, snowmobiling, snow shoeing, and other recreational activities.
 Within our district, there are also several commercial properties, including a motel/restaurant, a general store, post office, a snowmobile and watercraft rental business, and Roslyn Ridge, which is an expansive modern living community that contains private homes, condos, rental units, and an activity center.

 KCFPD6 has a command vehicle on duty 24/7 staffed with the fire chief or other district officer.
 We also staff 2 brush trucks during the wildland fire season to quickly respond to brush fires within the district or, assist our mutual aid partners with a brush fire within their boundaries.
 We respond quickly to structure fires with two 1,000 gallon 4×4 pumper engines and two 3,000 gallon water tenders/tankers.
 One of our tenders/tankers is also classified as a pumper.
 Please see the apparatus table below for pumper and tender/tanker specification.